Connect with a certified trainer for free

 Triangular Fibrocartilage Complex (TFCC) Tear Treatment

 The wrist performs a complicated set of functions.
-It rotates and moves forward, backwards, and side to side, all while providing a strong connection between the forearm and the hand.
+It rotates and moves forward, backward, and side to side while providing a strong connection between the forearm and the hand.
 The Triangular Fibrocartilage Complex (TFCC) helps give the wrist these abilities.
-Located between the radius and the ulna, the two bones of the forearm, the TFCC is a group of ligaments and cartilage that connect the forearm bones with the carpal bones of the wrist.
-The TFCC can tear due to overuse, an acute injury, or chronic breakdown of the tissues
+Located between the radius and the ulna, the two bones of the forearm, the TFCC is a group of ligaments and wrist cartilage that connect the forearm bones with the wrist's carpal bones.
+A TFCC injury can occur due to overuse, an acute injury, or a chronic breakdown of the tissues.
+The severity of a TFCC injury can range widely, often leading to ulnar-sided wrist pain, wrist instability, and pain rotating your hand.

 Triangular Fibrocartilage Complex (TFCC) Tear Hero Image 2